leanix/leanix-github-agent/README.md

         ghcr.io/leanix/leanix-github-agent:dev
 ```
 ## Release Process
-In order to provide an excellent experience with the agent, we are using a three-pronged release process.
+To provide an excellent experience with the agent, we are using a three-pronged release process.
 Any change we undertake can be classified into one of the following three categories:

 **Major**: These releases fundamentally change the agent's behavior or introduce significant new features.
-As per Semantic Versioning (SemVer) nomenclature, these will bump the version as follows: 1.0.0 → 2.0.0.
+As per [Semantic Versioning (SemVer)](https://semver.org/) nomenclature, these will bump the version as follows: 1.0.0 → 2.0.0.
 Each major release (X.0.0) will be supported for at least 3 months from its initial release.

 **Minor**: These releases add non-breaking feature enhancements.
 Examples include adding new API calls to fetch additional data for use in SAP LeanIX.
 As per SemVer, these will bump the version like so: 1.0.0 → 1.1.0.